 Nasal obstruction is the blockage of the nasal cavity that impedes airflow in and out of the nose.
-There a multiple possible causes of nasal obstruction including septal deviation, turbinate enlargement and nasal valve collapse.
+There are multiple possible causes of nasal obstruction including septal deviation, turbinate enlargement, and nasal valve collapse.

 LATERA is a novel nasal implant that may reduce nasal airway obstruction symptoms in patients with nasal valve collapse by supporting the upper and lower cartilage inside the wall of your nose.

 LATERA is an absorbable nasal implant that is placed inside the nasal wall by your physician.

 A small cannula, or tube, is inserted just inside the nostril.
 When the cannula tip reaches its target, a clear, thin absorbable implant is placed in a supporting position.
 The cannula is then removed.
 The implant provides the patient with ongoing cartilage support, preventing nasal valve collapse and delivering relief from nasal obstruction symptoms.

 LATERA provided significant quality of life improvements.
 Two years following the procedure, patients surveyed report a significant reduction in their nasal obstruction symptoms.

 A 2017 clinical study showed that LATERA patients experienced:

 - Improved ability to get enough air through the nose during exercise or exertion

 - Reduced nasal blockage or obstruction